cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM.md

 This method provides an efficient approach for medium-scale validation of variants from Pool-seq or other genetics approaches employing second-generation sequencing.
-Jupyter notebooks provide a lightweight but scalable means to share configuration, and organise documentation of complex computational workflows such as those required for variant selection and genetic marker design.
+Jupyter notebooks provide a lightweight but scalable means to describe and share documentation of complex computational workflows such as those required for variant selection and genetic marker design.

 Keywords